 State and County Distribution of National TIO

 For the farm sectors and the commercial fishing sector, state-level TIO data are available.
 County data are a function of state output per worker ratios applied to county employment figures.
-For the remaining sectors, the first estimate of TIO is calculated as Intermediate Expenditures (IE) plus Value-Added (VA), where IE is based on U.S. IE-to-Employment ratios.
+For the remaining sectors, the first estimate of TIO is calculated as Intermediate Inputs (II) plus Value-Added (VA), where II is based on U.S. II-to-Employment ratios.
 State TIOs are forced to sum to U.S. TIO, and county TIOs are forced to sum to state TIOs.